EmbySupport/Emby.Docs/HDHomeRun-Setup.md

 ## HDHomeRun Favorite Setup

 In order to make use of favorites with your HDHomeRun tuner you need to set this up outside of Emby.
-You do this by opening the built in web app on your tuner in a web brower and then selecting the Channel Lineup menu option.
-You can also just type the URL into your brower which will look similar to this:
+You do this by opening the built in web app on your tuner in a web browser and then selecting the Channel Lineup menu option.
+You can also just type the URL into your browser which will look similar to this:

 http://192.168.100.23/lineup.html